by Thomas P. Healy

 The Lilly grant also lets INHP try other strategies in Crown Hill, such as low-interest loans or grants to help existing homeowners who need to make modest and/or essential repairs.
 “The Stabilization Repair program is likewise limited to low- and moderate-income families,” Hanson said.
 Qualified households earn 80% of AMI.
 He said the program “is designed to help these low- and moderate-income residents remain in their neighborhood.”

-INHP is working in partnership with the Near-North Development Corporation (NNDC), whose executive director, Michael Osborne, has identified suitable Crown Hill properties for all of these programs.
+INHP is working in partnership with the Near-North Development Corporation (NNDC), whose president, Michael Osborne, has identified suitable Crown Hill properties for all of these programs.
 “He’s our liaison with the community,” Hanson said.
 “We want community engagement as we deploy the programs and to be respectful of the priorities of the neighborhood.”

 Osborne is excited about the partnership with INHP.
 “They have access to capital that we couldn’t have gotten on our own while we’re lending development expertise and promoting the availability of these programs,” he said.
 “We have an understanding of the local housing market and how to change the market,” he added.
 “From that standpoint, it’s the perfect and complementary relationship.”